 In the non-Olympic coxless fours event, Claire Fox, Charlotte Hill, Kate Templeton, and Caroline Dring, finished fourth in straight final, 7.78 seconds off the medals.
 They subsequently became the England crew for the Commonwealth Regatta, but only discovered from a journalist in a cafe in Marlow that four of the eight were going to be sent to the Worlds rather than them.

-Jane Hall and Tracy Langlands came tenth in the lightweight double, and Kirsten McClelland-Brooks, fresh from her impressive performance at Henley, was fifth in the lightweight single sculls, 6.69 seconds off bronze, with Sarah Birch tenth in the same event.
+Jane Hall and Tracy Langlands came tenth in the lightweight double, and Kirsten McClelland-Brooks, fresh from her impressive performance at Henley, won GB selection by coming fifth in the lightweight single sculls, 6.69 seconds off bronze, with Sarah Birch tenth in the same event.

 Malindi Myers and Jo Nitsch won by the lightweight pairs by 13.33 seconds from Katrine McPherson and Katrina Lithgoe, the Scottish pair who were preparing for the Commonwealth Regatta and who finished over eight seconds ahead of the only other entry.

 B: Lisa Eyre (Marlow RC)

 B: Alex Beever (Marlow RC)